Skip to main content

 Monitoring and controlling project work involves tracking actual project performance and comparing it with the planned project management activities.
 Reports are the key tool for accurately tracking, reviewing, adjusting and communicating or sharing the project's performance.

-In this two-hour session, we will discuss how to develop and create regular, concise, and informative reports to ensure the project remains on track, and on budget throughout its duration.
+In this session, we will discuss how to develop and create regular, concise, and informative reports to ensure the project remains on track, and on budget throughout its duration.

 A sample project will be presented for demonstration of concepts.